RichardAH/xrpl-catalogue-proposal/README.md

         TransactionIndex ::= FileOffset(uint64){16777216}

 ### AccountIndex
 An array of 16777216 offsets relative to the AccountOffset.
 The index of this array is the first 3 bytes of the Account ID under query.
-The offset is the beginning of the set of transactions that affected any account with this prefix.
-The end of that set is the next non `NOT_FOUND` entry in the array or the beginning of the next section if there are no further `NOT_FOUND` entries in the AccountIndex array.
+The offset is the beginning of the set of transactions that affected any account with this prefix within the 1048576 ledgers.
+The end of that set is the next non-`NOT_FOUND` entry in the array or the beginning of the next section if there are no further non-`NOT_FOUND` entries in the AccountIndex array.

         AccountIndex ::= FileOffset(uint64){16777216}